 If you encounter behavior that is discriminatory and/or harassing, take action.
 Do not accept as the “way things are.”
 Ignoring discrimination and/or harassment will not make it go away.

 - Speak Up At The Time.
 Say “NO” clearly and firmly.
 Tell the person that his/her advances or behaviors are unwelcome/inappropriate and you want it stopped.
 Do not delay.
 If a person’s behavior makes you uncomfortable, say so – set boundaries early.
 If you do not feel comfortable confronting the harasser yourself, get help.

 - Keep Records.
 Note the times, dates, places, witnesses and the nature of the discriminatory or harassing behavior – what was said, the tone and how you responded.

 - Seek Advice.
 To determine whether your situation is discrimination or harassment, seek help – the earlier, the better.
-The campus office designated to assist with complaints is the Equal Opportunity Office for Faculty and Staff and the Dean of Students Office for Students.

 In no case will a complainant be required to directly confront the person accused of misconduct.
 The Equal Opportunity Office has the informal and formal resolution processes available to any member of the University community who believes he or she has been subject to discrimination or harassment.